mono/cocos-sharp-samples/GoneBananas/Walkthrough.md

 ## Getting CocosSharp

-CocosSharp is available as PCL in NuGet [TODO: add link].
+CocosSharp is available as PCL in NuGet.
 Additionally, the CocosSharp source can be pulled from github [here](https://github.com/xamarin/CocosSharp).

 ## Game Walkthrough